drg101/decaf/README.md

 - ✅ iOS
 - ✅ Android

+## 💬 Contributions

+Decaf is not accepting any contributions.
+If you find a bug and would like to create an issue, please feel free to do so.

 ## 📄 License

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.